dimpase/M2/Package-Writing-Style-Guide.md

     * Document output values in-line.
     * Do not reload the current package in example code, because its source code might not be on the path of the user installing it.
+    * Start each sentence with an English word, not an identifier or a symbol.
     * Don't use Macaulay2 identifiers as English words.
-In particular, start each sentence with an English word, not an identifier or a symbol.
     * Don't capitalize words such as "list" or "tally", even though there are classes in Macaulay2 whose names are "List" and "Tally".